eternalSeeker/pcc/pcc/compiler/objectFile.rst

 The name is located at 0x145 + 0x1 = 0x146 (2e 73  79 6d 74 61 62 00) or
 ".systab".
 The type is SHT_SYMTAB, and no flags are set.
-The contents are located at byteoffset 0x78 and the size is 0xc.
+The contents are located at byte offset 0x78 and the size is 0xc.
 This contains the linker symbol table.
 It link to section 7, and info field is 7.
-The section is alligned on a multiple of 8 bytes.
+The section is aligned on a multiple of 8 bytes.

 The size of an entry is 0x18.
 This is the expected size for a entry in the symbol table.
-The size of the symbol table is 0xc0, so there are 8 elelements in the stable (0xc0/0x18 == 0x8).
+The size of the symbol table is 0xc0, so there are 8 elements in the stable (0xc0/0x18 == 0x8).
 The raw dump is blow.